|Faculty of Medicine / University of Toronto|

 Perform an automatic PubMed search for Dr. Martin's publications.

-J. Parsa, S. Ramachandran, A. Zaheen, R. Nepal, A. Kapelnikov, A. Belcheva, M. Berru, D. Ronai, A. Martin (2012).
+J. Parsa, S. Ramachandran, A. Zaheen, R. Nepal, A. Kapelnikov, A. Belcheva, M. Berru, D. Ronai, Alberto Martin* (2012).
 Negative supercoiling creates single-stranded patches of DNA that are substrates for AID-mediated mutagenesis.
 PLoS Genetics.
-In press.
+Vol. 8, e1002518.

-A. Dancyger, J. King, M. Quinlan, H. Fifield, S. Tucker, H. Saunders, M. Berru, B. Magor, A. Martin, M. Larijani (2012).
+A. Dancyger, J. King, M. Quinlan, H. Fifield, S. Tucker, H. Saunders, M. Berru, B. Magor, Alberto Martin, M. Larijani (2012).
 Differences in the enzymatic efficiency of bony fish and human AID are mediated by a single residue in the C-terminus that modulates single-stranded DNA binding.
-FASEB J. In press.
+FASEB J. Vol. 26, p.1517-25.

 B. Green, A, Belcheva, R.M.
 Nepal, B. Boulianne, A. Martin (2011) The mismatch repair pathway functions normally at a non-AID target in germinal center B cells.
 Blood.
 Vol. 118, p.
 3013-8.